 Popularly known as ‘Land of Blue Hills’ and the ‘Tea City of India’, the stunning beauty, lush valleys, and sprawling meadows add to Assam Tourism.
 The state is a treasure trove of rich cultural heritage, natural wonders, diverse history, and distinct ecosystem and is the gateway to the other states of Northeast India.
 Assam is one of the least explored regions in the country.
 Lush tea plantations, the mighty Brahmaputra River, and wild forests are the prime attractions that enhance tourism in Assam.
 This state is renowned for its breathtaking locales, scenic vistas, and natural bounties.

 Assam shares international borders with Bhutan and Bangladesh due to which this state is culturally and traditionally diverse.
 It is a great place to sit back and soak in the serene nature.
 From scrumptious cuisines, vibrant festivals, pleasant weather, traditional dance forms to diverse wildlife, Assam is every traveler’s aspiration.
-It is home to ancient temples, royal palaces, museums, and world heritage sites, which makes your sightseeing tour delightful.
+It is home to ancient temples, royal palaces, museums, and world heritage sites, which makes your Assam sightseeing tour delightful.

 Dispur is the capital of Assam and a locality of Guwahati.
 The capital city has popular unique traditions, scenic vistas, and rich tribal culture.
-Boasts about Hindu temples, Dispur is enriched in flora and fauna.
+Boasts of Hindu temples, Dispur is enriched in flora and fauna.
 Assam is a beautiful state, which is also known for Assam Silk, handicraft, and handloom.

-If you want to know more about the famous attractions, things to do, how to reach, the best time to visit, and travel tips, then we have curated this comprehensive Assam travel guide for you.
+If you want to know more about the famous attractions, things to do, how to reach, the best time to visit, and travel tips, then we have curated this comprehensive Assam Tourism guide for you.
 Take a look and gather information to plan a hassle-free vacation.